 - Secondary drinking water standards (Secondary Maximum Contaminant Levels or SMCL) are based on aesthetics such as color, odor, and taste of the water.
 They are guidelines, not enforceable limits.

-For more information on the Drinking Water Standards or the Safe Drinking Water Act see the EPA Web site
+See the Drinking Water Standards or the Safe Drinking Water Act at EPA Web site

 Safe Drinking Water Act Guide.
 (293.0 KB)